ISS Faculty Fellows Program

 Fall 2008 Residency

-The ISS has selected 12 social science faculty, nominated by their Deans, to participate in the 2012-2013 ISS Faculty Fellows' Program.
-For media highlights on this cohorts' research, please see Fellows' Research Highlights.
-The primary purpose of this program is to nurture the careers of Cornell University’s most promising assistant and associate faculty members in the social sciences; it is also designed to promote an environment of intellectual exchange and an appreciation for interdisciplinary scholarship.
-For one semester (either Fall 2012 or Spring 2013), ISS Fellows are given time away from teaching and most departmental responsibilities in order to focus on their research.
-Fellows are provided with an office at the ISS and are awarded a research grant of $10,000.
-The ISS Faculty Fellows Program occurs every few years--the next one is scheduled for 2015-2016 and the search will occur during Fall 2014.
-For more information, see Faculty Fellows' Program Guidelines.
+During the Fall 2008 semester, the ISS hosted eleven ISS Faculty Fellows.
+The primary purpose of this new in-residence program is to nurture the careers of Cornell University’s most promising assistant and associate faculty members in the social sciences.
+The program is also designed to promote an environment of intellectual exchange and an appreciation for interdisciplinary scholarship.
+During the in-residence semester ISS Fellows are given time away from teaching and most departmental responsibilities in order to focus on their research.
+All Fellows are provided with an office at the ISS and are awarded a research grant of $10,000.
+The Fall 2008 ISS Fellows Program was supported in part by a Leadership Grant from the President’s Council of Cornell Women.

 Photo by University Photo

 The Gesture of Publication in an Information Society